Miaga-o/DiscreteNotes/Discrete_CH9.typ

 ])

 #example([Calculating the Number of Teams] ,[
-  Suppose there is a need to create a five person team from a pool of twelve people.
-How many distinct five person teams can be created?
+  Suppose there is a team of seventeen people comprised of eight men and nine women.

+  How many ways can a group of nine be chosen to work on a project?
-  - In terms of sets, we are looking for the number of distinct subsets of length $5$ of a set of length $12$.
+  - In terms of sets, we are looking for the number of distinct subsets of length $9$ of a set of length $17$.
-  - Thus, the number of distinct teams can be calculated using $12$ choose $5$:
+  - Thus, the number of distinct teams can be calculated using $17$ choose $9$:
   $
-    binom(12,5) &= 12! / (5!(12-5)!) \
+    binom(17,9) &= 17! / (9!(17-8)!) \
     &= 12! / (5!(7!)) \

-    &= (12 dot 11 dot 10 dot 9 dot 8 dot 7!) / (5 dot 4 dot 3 dot 2 dot 1 dot 7!) "by recursive definition of" !\
-    &= (12 dot 11 dot 10 dot 9 dot 8) / (5 dot 4 dot 3 dot 2) "by canceling" 7!\
-    &= (12 dot 11 dot 10 dot 9) / (5 dot 3) "by canceling" 4 dot 2 "and" 8\
-    &= 12 dot 11 dot 2 dot 3 "by simplifying" 10 / 5 "and" 9 / 3 \
+    &= bold(24310 "distinct teams")
+  $

+  How many groups of nine can be created with five women and four men?
+  - We can view this as a two-step process.
+That is, choosing five out of the total women and four out of the total men.
+  - Thus, by the multiplication rule,
+  $
+    binom(9, 5) dot binom(8,4) &= 9! / (5!
+(9-5)!) dot 8! / (4!
+(8-4)!) \
+    &= 126 dot 70 \
+    &= bold(8820 "distinct teams")
+  $

+  How many groups of nine can be created with at least one man?
+  - Intuitively, because there are nine women, only one possible group won't have at least one man.
+  - Thus, there are $24310 - 1 =$ *24309 distinct teams*.

+  How many groups of nine can be created with at most three women?
+  - There are three cases that fit this restriction: a team with one woman, two women, or three women.
+    A team with no women is not possible because there are only eight men.
+  - Hence, by the multiplication rule and addition rule,
+  $
+    &binom(9,1) dot binom(8,8) + binom(9,2) dot binom(8,7) + binom(9,3) dot binom(8,6) \
+    &= 9 dot 1 + 9! / (2!
+(9-2)!) dot 8! / (7!(8-7)!) + 9! / (3!
+(9-3)!) dot 8! / (6!(8-6)!) \
+    &= 9 + 36 dot 8 + 84 dot 28 \
-    &= 792 "distinct teams"
+    &= bold(2649 "distinct teams")
   $
 ])
 - However, $n$ choose $r$ may be involved in finding the $r$-permutations if _some_ elements in the ordered selection do not consider order.